prilezhnyj/Cryptonica/README.md

 # Cryptonica
-Привет, меня зовут Максим Боталов! Занимаюсь iOS разработкой 3 года.
+Hi, my name is Maksim Botalov!
+I have been developing iOS for 3 years.
-Сегодня посмотрим на приложение Cryptonica, которое позволяет следить за рынком криптовалюты.
+Today, let's look at the Cryptonica application, which allows you to monitor the cryptocurrency market.

-## Основные возможности
+## Main features
-- Отображение всех монет
+- Display of all coins
-- Сортировка по имени / стоимости
+- Sorting by name / costs
-- Поиск монет
+- Coin search
-- Добавление в портфолио
+- Adding to the portfolio
-- Изменение количества определенной монеты
+- Changing the amount of a certain coin
-- Удаление монеты
+- Removing the coin
-- Полная поддежка светлой и тёмной темы
+- Full support for light and dark themes

-## Фреймворки
+## Frameworks
-- UI полностью написан на SwiftUI
+- The UI is completely written in SwiftUI
-- В сетевом слое был задействован URLSession + Combine
+- The Session + Combine URL was used in the network layer
-- Архитектура MVVM + Combine
+- MVVM + Combine architecture
-- Сохранение монет по ID был задействован фреймворк CoreData
+- The Core Data framework was used to save coins by ID
-- Для кэширования данных использовался FileManager
+- File Manager was used for data caching

-## Контакты
+## My contacts
-- Телеграм t.me/prilezhnyj
+- Telegram t.me/prilezhnyj
-- Почта dev.botalov@gmail.com
+- Email dev.botalov@gmail.com

-## Скриншоты
+## Screenshots
 ![Screenshot](https://github.com/prilezhnyj/Cryptonica/blob/main/Cryptonica/Screenshots.png)